Chart Color Schemes

 Babinda has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Babinda's population, as of November 2025, is approximately 4810.
-This figure represents an increase of 242 people since the 2021 Census, which recorded a population of 4568.
-The increase was inferred from the estimated resident population of 4719 in June 2024 and an additional 90 validated new addresses since the Census date.
-This results in a population density ratio of 7.2 persons per square kilometer.
-Babinda's growth rate of 5.3% since the 2021 census exceeded that of its SA3 area at 5.2%.
-Interstate migration contributed approximately 65.1% to overall population gains during recent periods, although all factors including overseas migration and natural growth were positive.
+Babinda's population is around 4,810 as of November 2025.
+This reflects an increase of 242 people from the population recorded in the 2021 Census, which was 4,568 people.
+The change is inferred from the estimated resident population of 4,719 reported by the ABS in June 2024 and an additional 90 validated new addresses since the Census date.
+This level of population results in a density ratio of 7.2 persons per square kilometer.
+Babinda's growth rate of 5.3% since the 2021 census exceeded that of its SA3 area, making it a growth leader in the region.
+Interstate migration contributed approximately 65.1% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort released in 2023 using a base year of 2022.
-Future population projections indicate an increase just below the median of Australia's non-metropolitan areas, with Babinda expected to expand by 394 persons to 2041 based on the latest numbers, representing a total increase of 6.3% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+It should be noted that these state projections do not provide age category splits.
+Looking ahead, a population increase just below the median of Australia's non-metropolitan areas is expected, with the area projected to expand by 394 persons to reach 5,204 by 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 6.3% over the 17-year period.

 Frequently Asked Questions - Population